 The City of Lynden has been awarded a grant from the Dept of Archaeology and Historic Preservation to perform a reconnaissance level survey of the city limits.
 This survey will help determine what historic resources exist within the city and what step can be taken to help preserve and restore them.

-The City will issue and RFP for consultant services in October, 2017.
+The City is advertising a RFP for consultant services to lead this survey.
+Proposals must be submitted by 5pm on November 10, 2017.
 The survey will begin in early 2018.